 Your scenario planning team needs to identify the major factors influencing your specific market and are relevant to your business.
 Your team can brainstorm ideas or use techniques like SWOT analysis (which identifies strengths, weakness, opportunities, threats) and/or a PESTEL analysis (which stands for political, economic, social, technological, environmental and legal).

-Step 2.
-Identify the critical uncertainties for your business
+Step 2: Identify the critical uncertainties for your business

 Once you identify all the driving forces that are impacting your market, identify those that could significantly impact a business like yours both positively and negatively.
 These are the critical uncertainties that your scenario planning is intended to help you prepare for.

-Step 3.
-Develop multiple scenarios
+Step 3: Develop multiple scenarios

 For each of your critical uncertainties, you’ll develop plausible scenarios that might occur in the future.
 You’ll want to cover multiple scenarios including:

+To ensure reliability during these scenario-planning analyses, you will need to gather as much information as you can.
 In addition to using your own historical data and internal studies, look for external market research to help you develop your scenarios.
-Interview internal and external stakeholders and thought leaders to get their perspectives on the uncertainty you’re planning for can also be useful.
+In this case, it can be useful to interview internal leaders and external stakeholders to understand their perspectives on the uncertainty you’re planning for.

 Step 4: Analyze and evaluate your scenarios

-Once your team has created detailed scenarios, you’ll need to take a deep dive to analyze how each one might impact various aspects of your business such as revenue, customer acquisition, and the overall operations of your business in the future.
+Once your team has created detailed scenarios, you’ll need to take a deep dive to analyze how each one might impact various aspects of your business, such as revenue, customer acquisition, and the overall operations of your business in the future.

-You may also need to determine more qualitative impacts, such as your customers’ perception of your brand or its reputation in the market.
+You may need to determine more qualitative impacts, such as your customers’ perception of your brand or its reputation in the market.
+For more quantitative scenarios, you can use methods such as Monte Carlo simulations—a mathematical technique that predicts possible outcomes of an uncertain event.

 After running multiple scenarios, the next logical step is to develop effective strategies that will help you mitigate risks or take advantage of opportunities.
+These strategies should outline an implementation plan, including:

 • The steps you’ll take to respond to a specific scenario